kojiwell/trops/README.md

 # Trops - Track Operations

-Trops is a simple tool to track Linux system operations.
+Trops is a simple command-line tool to track Linux system operations.
 It is basically a wrapper of Git to track updates of files on a Linux system.
 It is inspired by [The best way to store your dotfiles: A bare Git repository](https://www.atlassian.com/git/tutorials/dotfiles).

+## Preriquisites

+- Python-3.7 or higher

 ## Installation